 If it’s good for the rest of your body, it’s good for your skin.
 Top nutrients your skin needs to help you regain your skin’s elasticity include Vitamin C, Vitamin E, Vitamin B3 (Niacinamide), Vitamin A, and essential fatty acids.
 If you have acne-prone skin, zinc and magnesium will also help purify your pores, aging skin will benefit from copper’s antioxidant-enhancing properties.
 You should, at the same time, avoid sugary foods which induces glycation, a process that weakens the skin synthesis, and generally avoid processed foods.

 Just 15 minutes of moderate to intense cardio workout daily can significantly improve your overall health and your skin’s appearance.
 Walk instead of driving or, take the stairs instead of riding the lift.
 Make small adjustments that will force you to get up from your office chair throughout the day.
+Also, exercise may lead to certain skin conditions that you need to be aware of.

 Skin elasticity can be easily jeopardized by chronically dry skin.
 Restore your skin’s dewiness and suppleness by hydrating inside and out.
 Humectants like Co-Enzyme Q10 and hyaluronic acid both help attract more moisture from the surroundings to rest on your skin.
 Drinking water in sufficient amounts is key to stay hydrated.
 Collagen supplementation may also be necessary when wrinkled skin is becoming your norm rather than the exception.